amphio/checklists/README.md

 4. RUN SOME CHECKLISTS!
 5. Push the results to git

+### To create your own checklist
+* Copy the example_checklist.json file into your respective repository
+* Rename it to "checklists.json"
+* Edit checklists.json file

-### To edit exsting checklists in an existing library
+### To edit existing checklists in an existing library

 * Edit the iso_checklists.json file
 * Add new checklists as json objects in this file
 * Note that the "Context" checklist is compulsory, all others are optional